raviteja-datla/OFDM-Based-ISAC/README.md

 - `symbols_to_resource_grid(symbols, N, M)` → reshapes into the `(512, 128)` `Tx` grid, one OFDM
   symbol per column.
 - `ifft_time_domain` + `add_cyclic_prefix` also exist here and build the literal time-domain
-  waveform a real transmitter would send, but sit off the main pipeline's critical path (see §8) — the frequency-domain grid is what everything downstream actually uses.
+  waveform a real transmitter would send, but sit off the main pipeline's critical path — the frequency-domain grid is what everything downstream actually uses.

 **2. Simulate the reflection — [`channel.py`](src/ofdm_isac/channel.py)**
 - `build_channel_matrix(cfg, target)` computes `τ = 2R/c`, `f_D = 2v·f_c/c`, then the `(512, 128)`